askiichan/IDPhotoReady/README.md

   - **Custom Mode**: Individual control over each validation category
 - **Real-time Results**: Instant validation feedback with detailed reasons
 - **Annotated Images**: Visual display with facial landmarks and validation overlays
+- **Batch Processing**: Process entire folders of images with progress tracking
 - **Processing Time**: Performance metrics for each validation

 **Supported formats**: JPG, PNG, BMP, TIFF

+After running the command, the application will start a local web server.
+Open your browser and navigate to the URL displayed in the terminal (typically http://localhost:7860) to access the interface.

 ## Installation